 Watching well-practiced yogis complete a Sayanasana (Scorpion pose), can be daunting when starting yoga for beginners.
 But, even the pros began somewhere.

-Jim Harrington, Virgin Active’s Yoga Ambassador, believes that there are core basics everyone should know in order to properly benefit from yoga and enjoy it!
+Jim Harrington, Virgin Active’s Yoga Ambassador, believes that when it comes to yoga for beginners, there are core basics everyone should know in order to enjoy it!
 Once you understand these, you could be a pro yogi in the future too.

 Comfort is key